LGBTQ rights in Saint Vincent and the Grenadines: Decriminalisation efforts

 In 2018, Human Rights Watch urged Saint Vincent and the Grenadines and other Eastern Caribbean countries to repeal colonial "buggery" laws.
 In September 2018, following physical attacks on three cross-dressing young men, Prime Minister Ralph Gonsalves said that it is unbecoming and wrong for anyone to physically assault a person based on any prejudice they may have due to his/her sexual orientation.
 He also condemned the incident and said that such irrational homophobia is entirely unacceptable, and called for an open conversation on homosexuality.

 In July 2019, two gay men filed court proceedings to challenge the country's "buggery" and "gross indecency" laws.
 The two petitioners are unknown to each other.
 They are Javin Johnson, 22, who successfully claimed asylum in the United Kingdom in 2017, having established that he could not live as a gay man in Saint Vincent and the Grenadines, and Sean Macleish, 53, a Vincentian resident of Chicago in the United States.
 Macleish has publicly advocated to the Prime Minister for the removal of these laws so that he may return home with his partner, but to no effect.
 According to their affidavits, as a result of the legislation, they have been exiled from the Caribbean country due to the severely draconian and damaging effects of these laws.
 The two challenges are expected to be heard together in the High Court of Saint Vincent and the Grenadines in the capital Kingstown.
 The British Privy Council in London may have ultimate say on these laws.
+A 2024 court finding affirmed that it was legal to outlaw homosexual activity.

 Commenting on these legal challenges, the Prime Minister of Saint Vincent and the Grenadines, Ralph Gonsalves, said "whatever happens here (in St Vincent and the Grenadines), it would be an OECS (Organisation of Eastern Caribbean States) decision... so it would apply, because all the legal provisions the constitutional provisions are similar and the legislation is basically similar.
 And if the legislation is unconstitutional here... it would be unconstitutional in other member states".